 You can start by only applying 3 layers of toner and see how your skin reacts to it.
 If your skin is agreeing with this method, you can work your way up to 7 layers (or more).
 I know that

-applying toner 7 times can be quite time consuming, but you don’t need to do this method every day.
+applying toner 7 times can be quite time consuming, even for Korean skincare, but you don’t need to do this method every day.
 Some do the 7-skin method once a week, some do it every other day.
 Personally I do the 7-skin method 2-3 a week, or whenever I have time on my hands, but trust me, the results are worth the time.
 Your skin will be so hydrated and will look so glowing after using this method!
 My mom even commented on how great my skin looked.
 She said I looked transparent XD.
 Also, if you’re scared you will run out of toner 7x faster, don’t worry, this method actually takes only 3-4x more toner than regular routines, because every application takes less product than it would if you’d only do 1 layer.

 What products to use for the 7-skin method?